7 Common Mistakes Made When Moving Overseas

 How to avoid it?

 Be brutally honest with yourself.
-Are you running to something or away from something?
+Are you running to something or from something?

-As one expat wisely noted, moving abroad “enhances your life; it doesn’t define it.”
+As one expat wisely stated, moving abroad “enriches your life; it does not create your life.”

 What to Do If You’ve Already Made a Mistake?

-Evaluate the situation.
-Determine the severity of the mistake and its impact on your relocation.
+Look at the situation.
+Assess the severity of the mistake and evaluate its potential impact on your move.

 FAQ’s